 Figure 6.10 control/load current vs time

 The RMS value of load current is 49.96A against 50 A as desired.
 Thus, the load current error is 0.08%.
-Control current represents control effort that is required to overcome energy losses and the energy stored in controller that is released.
+Control current represents control effort that is required to correct trajectory tracking errors, overcome energy losses, and store half of the electric energy for the load during the expansion stroke that is released during the compression stroke.
 The RMS value of control current is 131.1 A. The voltage produced in LEM is proportional to velocity.
 Figure 6.11 shows voltage vs Time plot.
 The RMS value of voltage is 299.8.
-The control system provides power to the LEM machine to overcome the losses.
-It also stores half energy released during expansion stroke which is released to the load during compression stroke.
 Figure 6.12 shows Control power vs Time plot.